JakeSteam/blog-programming/_posts/2025-01-19-publishing-on-google-play-without-exposing-info.md

 2. You'll then make a **new "Organisation" Google Play profile**, and verify it with your company's info.
 3. Finally, you'll **transfer your apps** and all associated services, and delete your old profile.

 That's it!
-If any of it seems at all unclear, time to get into lots of detail as I document this process I _never_ want to go through it again!
+If any of it seems at all unclear, time to get into lots of detail as I document this process I _never_ want to go through again!
 There's also lots of tips around verification [in this r/androiddev post](https://www.reddit.com/r/androiddev/comments/1emalfy/useful_information_about_gp_account_verification/).

 ## Scenario